LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 As multi-epoch images often display very different appearance, it helps to exploit *a priori* (e.g. depth information extracted from single epoch) to narrow down the searching space.
 The *a priori* could be used in as many ways as possible.
 There are at least 3 ways to take advantage of the depth information:
 * matching depth images for rough co-reigstration.
-* use co-registered depth information to remove scale and rotation difference in 2 ways: (1) get patch pairs free of scale and rotation difference for deep learning matching methods such as SuperGlue; (2) reject candidate matches whose scales and rotations are incoherent with prediction for hand-crafted mehtods such as SIFT.
+* use co-registered depth information to remove scale and rotation difference in 2 ways: (1) for deep learning matching methods such as SuperGlue, get patch pairs free of scale and rotation difference; (2) for hand-crafted mehtods such as SIFT, reject candidate matches whose scales and rotations computed by
+SIFT are incoherent with prediction by depth.
 * filter candidate matches by projecting them onto depth to get 3D points, followed by running RANSAC on 3D Helmert transformation model.

 ## 2. Deep learning feature matching methods underperform on high resolution images, it helps with tiling scheme.